bluesky66-dev/kibana/packages/kbn-pm/README.md

 ```

 Relying on `link:` style dependencies means we no longer need to `npm publish`
-our Kibana specific packages.
+our HyperSec Kibana specific packages.
 It also means that plugin authors no longer need
-to worry about the versions of the Kibana packages, as they will always use the
+to worry about the versions of the HyperSec Kibana packages, as they will always use the
-packages from their local Kibana.
+packages from their local HyperSec Kibana.

 ## The `kbn` use-cases